moderndatacompany/dataos.info/docs/resources/cluster/cluster_grammar.md

 ### **`priority`**

-**Description:** Specifies the priority level.
+**Description:** specifies the priority level.
 Workloads will be redirected to Cluster with a lower priority level (inverse relationship).<br>
 **Data Type:** integer<br>
 **Requirement:** mandatory<br>
 **Default Value:** 10<br>